The Care Bears Movie: Plot

-Within the Forest, the Bears and children are introduced to Brave Heart Lion and Playful Heart Monkey, two of the Care Bear Cousins.
-Later on, the other Bears aboard their ship discover more of the Cousins, among them Cozy Heart Penguin, Lotsa Heart Elephant, Swift Heart Rabbit, and Bright Heart Raccoon.
-During their stay, the demon attacks them in several disguises: a fish, tree, and eagle.
-After the Care Bears and their Cousins defeat it, they venture back to Earth to save Nicholas.
+Within the Forest, the children and their friends meet Brave Heart Lion and Playful Heart Monkey.
+Later on, more of these creatures are discovered: Cozy Heart Penguin, Lotsa Heart Elephant, Swift Heart Rabbit, and Bright Heart Raccoon.
+During their stay, the spirit attacks them in several disguises: a pike, a tree, and an eagle.
+After the Care Bears and their new friends defeat it, they venture back to Earth with more -- Loyal Heart Dog, Proud Heart Cat, Gentle Heart Lamb, and Treat Heart Pig -- to save Nicholas from the spirit's influence.

-At the park, Nicholas obtains the ingredients for his "final spell" against the children and the Bears and Cousins, while Kim and Jason go into hiding.
+At the park, Nicholas obtains the ingredients for his spell against the children and the creatures.
 After he casts it, the Care Bears and company engage in a long battle.
-The bears unleash beams of bright light on him, forming their "Stare"; the Cousins help with their "Call" – Good Luck Bear and Grumpy Bear arriving in time to help after fixing the Rainbow Rescue Beam.
-As the Bears' and Cousins' strength drains away, Nicholas and the spirit briefly regain control.
-Kim and Jason arrive to reach out to him, and Nicholas finally realizes his misdeeds and shakes off the spirit's influence.
-He closes the book, which Jason then locks.
-Having saved himself, the park, and the world, Nicholas thanks the group.
-He reunites with Fettucini, while Tenderheart Bear inducts the Care Bear Cousins into the Care Bear Family.
-Kim and Jason find new parents who take them to one of Nicholas' shows.
+The bears shoot beams of bright light on him, forming their "Stare"; the Cousins help with their "Call".
+Good Luck Bear and Grumpy Bear arrive in time to help after fixing the Rainbow Rescue Beam.
+As the creatures' power drains away, Nicholas and the spirit briefly regain control.
+Kim and Jason assist Nicholas, who finally realizes his misdeeds; with Secret Bear's help, he re-traps the spirit in the book...saving himself, the park, and the world.
+He thanks the group and reunites with Fetuccini.
+Tenderheart Bear inducts the Care Bear Cousins into the Care Bear Family and gives them their own tummy symbols.
+Kim and Jason find new parents, who take them to one of Nicholas' shows.

-As Mr. Cherrywood finishes his story, it is revealed that he is Nicholas.
-Tenderheart Bear, who has been listening from outside a window, smiles, giggles, and returns to Care-a-Lot.
+As Mr. Cherrywood finishes his story, it is revealed that he is actually Nicholas...and hinted (but not confirmed) that his wife is actually Kim.
+Tenderheart Bear, who has been listening from outside a window, returns to Care-a-Lot in his Cloudmobile.